 3. Why is there a limit?

-The policy is to ensure the University and the CU Foundation adhere to federal CAN-SPAM legislation, meet information security imperatives, and keep data on external constituents current and accurate.
-Regarding federal CAN-SPAM requirements, the CU eComm systems have unsubscribe technology built into the email marketing tool, therefore protecting the University of Colorado and the CU Foundation from potential fines.
+The policy is to ensure the University adheres to federal CAN-SPAM legislation, meet information security imperatives, and keep data on external constituents current and accurate.
+Regarding federal CAN-SPAM requirements, the CU eComm systems have unsubscribe technology built into the email marketing tool, therefore protecting the University of Colorado from potential fines.

 4. What are potential federal penalties for violating federal CAN-SPAM legislation by emailing to a large group?